GianlucaGuarini/Tocca.js/README.md

  - <code>y</code> { Int }: latest y position of pointer at the end of the event
  - <code>originalEvent</code> { Object }: the original javascript native event that has been triggered
  - <code>distance</code>: this property is available only for the swipe events
-  - <code>x</code> { Int }: the x absolute difference between the beginning and the end of the swipe gesture
+  - <code>distance.x</code> { Int }: the x absolute difference between the beginning and the end of the swipe gesture
-  - <code>y</code> { Int }: the y absolute difference between the beginning and the end of the swipe gesture
+  - <code>distance.y</code> { Int }: the y absolute difference between the beginning and the end of the swipe gesture
+ - <code>endingElement</code>{HTMLElement}: the last element the touch sensor picked up on as determined by the touch coordinates

 Examples: